meshery/meshery/docs/pages/guides/meshmodel.md

 "MeshModel Summary" provides a visual representation of the summary of the MeshModel in Meshery.
 Through the "MeshModel Summary" tab in Meshery's UI Settings, you can easily visualize all the Models, Components, and Relationships associated with your service mesh.
 This feature offers a convenient way for administrators and developers to gain insights into their service mesh deployments at a glance.

+### Steps to access the MeshModel Summary

 **Step 1.
 Access the settings in Meshery UI**

 Click on the Settings button in the Meshery UI.
-Once you do that, you will find the setting
+Once you do that, you will find the setting menu.
+The setting menu in Meshery UI provides a bunch of information about things like `Environment`, `Adapters` that allows Meshery to interface with different service Meshes, `Metrics`, `MeshModel Summary`.

 <a href="{{ site.baseurl }}/assets/img/meshmodel/settings-meshmodal.png"><img alt="Settings" style="border-radius: 0.5%;" style="width:700px;height:auto;" src="{{ site.baseurl }}/assets/img/meshmodel/settings-meshmodal.png" /></a>